New Heights Summit 2013

 DC Department of Human Services, DC Public Schools, Student Support Center

-The New Heights partners are hosting this event to promote the collaborative efforts DC is implementing to support expectant and parenting students in the completion of their high school education.
+The New Heights partners are hosting this event to promote their collaborative efforts to support expectant and parenting students and to celebrate the achievements of these students.